Ethnic groups in Finland: Jews

-There are about 1,300 Jews in Finland, 800 of whom live in Helsinki and most of the remainder live in Turku.
+There are about 1,300 Jews in Finland, of whom 800 live in Helsinki and most of the remainder in Turku.
 During the period of Swedish rule, Jews had been forbidden to live in Finland.
 Once the country became part of the Russian Empire, however, Jewish veterans of the Tsarist army had the right to settle anywhere they wished within the empire.
 Although constrained by law to follow certain occupations, mainly those connected with the sale of clothes, the Jewish community in Finland was able to prosper, and by 1890 it numbered around 1,000.
 Finnish independence brought complete civil rights, and during the interwar period there were some 2,000 Jews in Finland, most of them living in urban areas in the south.
-During World War II, Finnish authorities refused to deliver Jews to the Third Reich, and the country's Jewish community survived the war virtually intact.
+During the Continuation War when Finland allied with Nazi Germany, Finnish authorities refused to implement anti-Jewish laws or hand over Jews of Finnish citizenship despite German demands, and the country's Jewish community survived the war virtually intact.
+However, eight Austrian Jews were extradited to Germany and seven of them were murdered; following controversy, later in the war non-Finnish Jews were transported to neutral Sweden.
 By the 1980s, assimilation and emigration had significantly reduced the size of the community, and it was only with some difficulty that it maintained synagogues, schools, libraries, and other pertinent institutions.